Parenting comes with lots of responsibilities when it comes to caring for your kids.

 The people you need to hire depend largely on your situation.

-If you have young kids at home, you may need to hire a mother’s helper for an extra hand in watching them.
+If you have young kids at home, you may need to hire a mother’s helper to watch them extra.
+(She Knows)

 Maybe you need help keeping up with the housework.